 - Picocrypt is easier and more productive to use than VeraCrypt.
 To encrypt files with VeraCrypt, you'd have to spend a minute or two just setting up a volume.
 With Picocrypt's simple UI, all you have to do is drag and drop your files, enter a password, and hit Encrypt.
 All the complex procedures are handled by Picocrypt internally.
 Who said secure encryption can't be simple?

 - Picocrypt is designed for security.
 7-Zip is an archive utility and not an encryption tool, so its focus is not on security.
 Picocrypt, however, is built with security as the number one priority.
 Every part of Picocrypt exists for a reason and anything that could impact the security of Picocrypt is removed.
 Picocrypt is built with cryptography you can trust.

 Picocrypt is a very simple tool, and most users will intuitively understand how to use it in a few seconds.
-On a basic level, simply dropping your files, entering a password, and hitting Start is all that's needed to encrypt your files.
+On a basic level, simply dropping your files, entering a password, and hitting Encrypt is all that's needed to encrypt your files.
+Dropping the output back into Picocrypt, entering the password, and hitting Decrypt is all that's needed to decrypt those files.
 Pretty simple, right?